narenrana/cnm-retail/README.md

 Offers are configurable .
 Admin can specify promotional offers in the database and what rules it holds to apply on buyings.

-Coupons are also configurables .Asmin can define coupon promotions and coupon rules in coupon rules tables.
+Coupons are also configurables .Admin can define coupon promotions and coupon rules in coupon rules tables.

 ### UI APP